-23 Director Micali stated if the Council so chooses, advertising for committee members could begin the work on the CIP, and budget.
-He spoke of having met with the Construction Manager who has stated constituency on board.
-It is late in the process at this time to get an architect to do any kind of rendering
+Director Micali stated if the Council so chooses, advertising for committee members could begin the following day.
+The names of volunteers willing to serve on the committee could be presented at the Council's next regular meeting.
+The timeframe is tight; November is a short month with the holiday, work on the CIP, and budget.
+He spoke of having met with the Construction Manager who has stated you would want to be ready to go and hit the ground December 1st with presentations and getting the constituency on board.
+It is late in the process at this time to get an architect to do any kind of rendering of a facility.